OpenTechSchool-Brussels/webVR-for-3D-graphics-and-music/your-3D-scene.markdown

 scene.add(grid);
 ```

 But yes, you might want to have a more stable ground.
 For that we need a plane.
-Not much more complicated: we rely on a mesh and feed it a *PLaneGeometry* to create our plane (as parametres: size -horizontal/vertical- and steps -horizontal/vertical):
+Not much more complicated: we rely on a mesh and feed it a *PlaneGeometry* to create our plane (as parametres: size -horizontal/vertical- and steps -horizontal/vertical):

 ```javascript
 var plane = new THREE.Mesh( new THREE.PlaneGeometry( 300, 300, 10, 10 ),